aaronbloomfield/ccc/hws/dappintro/index.md

 **Web Remix:** The web version of Remix also has issues -- in particular, it saves your code on remote servers, and is tied to a cookie in your web browser.
 If you lose the computer, reset your cookies, or are using a different machine, then you will not be able to access your files.
 This means you will have to cut-and-paste the code to a locally saved file to ensure you can access it elsewhere.

 **Geth node:** You will have to start a local geth node to deploy your contracts.
 You did this in the [private Ethereum Blockchain](../ethprivate/index.html) ([md](../ethprivate/index.md)) assignment.
-In the Deployment section, below, you will be adding a number of command-line parameters that will allow you to deploy a smart contract through your local geth node to the private course blockchain.
-Later assignments will be adding yet even more command-line parameters to this command to launch a geth node.
-Save all these flags in a shell script or batch file, as -- by the end of the semester -- the command will be quite long.
+There are extra options that we will be using, but those options are already in the geth-config.toml file that you configured in [the last assignment](../ethprivate/index.html) ([md](../ethprivate/index.md)).

 ### Part 1: Remix